 Although the trend eventually died out, with Allegiant quickly becoming a Genre-Killer.
 First Allegiant - Part 1 and Allegiant - Part 2 were renamed Allegiant and Ascendant, suggesting that Ascendant would be a fully original continuation, no longer adapting from the source novels.
-Then, Allegiant bombed at box office, leaving the studio trying to conclude the series either as a Made-for-TV Movie or a TV series.
+Then, Allegiant bombed at the box office, leaving the studio trying to conclude the series either as a Made-for-TV Movie or a TV series.
 However, none of the original cast were contracted for that, and as negotiations dragged on, Lionsgate's rights to the franchise expired, leaving the series Cut Short.
 In light of that, both Avengers: Infinity War and Justice League quickly dropped "Part 1" and "Part 2" from their titles.
 While Infinity War and Endgame were still very much a 2-part story, Justice League was changed to be shot as a standalone movie with its sequel getting pushed back, before the sequel was eventually cancelled.

 The success of The Hunger Games spawned film adaptations of other Young Adult books with dystopian settings, such as Divergent and The Giver.
 The Giver especially is an odd case, as the book it was based on was written close to twenty years before the current glut of Young Adult dystopias and is quite different in tone and style.
 The film tried to copy the tone of the newer dystopias, alienating many of the novel's fans.